- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 12. Provide a hot chocolate bar

-If you’re looking for a way to share in the warmth and spirit of the season without cleaning out your petty cash, a hot chocolate bar might hit the spot for staff and patients alike.
-For a spirited setup, use festive cups and napkins, and don’t forget the mini marshmallows.
+If you’re looking for a simple and low-cost way to share the warmth and spirit of the season, a hot chocolate bar might hit the spot for staff and patients alike.
+Invest in some festive cups and napkins, and don’t forget the mini marshmallows.

 13. Coordinate a “bring a pie to work day”

-Everyone likes a sweet treat or 3, so coordinating a “bring a pie to work day” might be one of the best Thanksgiving ideas on our list.
-And there’s no long and drawn-out planning necessary — it’s as easy as creating a sign-up sheet for the crew in the days leading up to Thanksgiving and having team members bring a pie in to share with the team each day.
+Everyone likes a sweet treat, and coordinating a “bring a pie to work day” might be one of the best Thanksgiving ideas on our list.
+Simply create a sign-up sheet for the crew in the days leading up to Thanksgiving and have team members bring a pie in to share each day.

-“Everyone likes a sweet treat or 3, so coordinating a “bring a pie to work day” might be one of the best Thanksgiving ideas on our list.”
+“Everyone likes a sweet treat, and coordinating a “bring a pie to work day” might be one of the best Thanksgiving ideas on our list.”

 14. Share Thanksgiving traditions

-Plan lunch with a twist for your team.
+Plan a team lunch with a twist.
 When the crew sits down to eat, take turns around the table and let everyone share their favorite Thanksgiving traditions.
-Incidentally, this doubles as an excellent team-building exercise and a great way for everyone to get to know each other.
+This doubles as an excellent team-building exercise and a great way for everyone to get to know each other.

 15. Have a “campfire” party during lunch

-If turkey and other traditional Thanksgiving fare sounds like a heavy lift for your busy staff, keep it casual and do a campfire lunch instead.
-Roll out the hot dogs and offer up some s’mores by candlelight.
+If turkey and other traditional Thanksgiving fare sounds like a heavy lift for your busy staff, keep it casual and opt for a campfire lunch.
+Cook up some hot dogs and make s’mores by candlelight.

 16. Arrange an “anything-but-turkey” lunch